-Why study Music: Concentration Guitar Performance at APSU?
+Why study Music: Concentration Instrumental Performance at APSU?

 Austin Peay's applied faculty and ensemble directors are second to none.
 Our music department is host to world-class performers including members of the Nashville Symphony Orchestra, Nashville's top recording studio session-musicians, premier solo musicians, opera lead-role performers, chamber musicians, featured soloists, and world-renowned clinicians.
 Our ensemble directors have established a long-standing tradition of excellence in chamber and large instrumental and vocal ensembles.